Our favorite mustache styles

 Fall 2017 has come and the time for wasting perfectly good shaving cream is over.
-It’s now time to trim and shape.
+It’s now time to trim and shape to achieve the ultimate shave.
 Many different mustache styles are available to choose from.
 They all differ greatly in the message you send out, although there are two things they all have in common.
 That is keeping your upper lip warm and upping your manliness game.
 Here are are some of our favorite mustache styles to get you on your way.
-Don’t forget to use some beard oil to keep your mustache looking clean.
+Don't forget to use some beard oil to keep your mustache looking clean.
 Enjoy!

 Named for the eccentric and attention-grabbing artist Salvador Dali, the Dali mustache’s main features are its slender look and radical upward curl.
 It is one of the head turners in the facial styling industry and it requires a considerable amount of styling aids.
 This is not something anyone can simply wake up with.
 The fall of 2017 is the perfect time for this kind of playfulness.
 It is Movember after all.